pbechtold/SurveyDataGraphs/README.md

 ### Composer

+After that, the composer dependencies need to be installed:

 ```bash
 cd Customizing/global/plugins/Services/COPage/PageComponent/SurveyDataGraphs
 composer install --no-dev
 ```
 For development use '--no-dev' command
+This step must also be done after an update.

-Install and activate the plugin in the ILIAS Plugin Administration.
+Install, activate the plugin in the ILIAS Plugin Administration.

 ## Maintenance